DarrenCoppinger/playwright-milestone-project/README.md

     * www.sarahruhlplaywright.com/

 * What are the technology considerations
 A website is an appropriate technology to reach the widest possible audience.
-A website will provide a central location to links to the playwright's social media platforms and will provide a repository for sample extracts from the playwrights work.
+A website will provide a central location to links to the playwright's social media platforms and will provide a repository for sample extracts from the playwright's work.

 ### User stories